Manhattan Scientifics, Inc. (OTCMKTS:MHTX) Short Interest Update

-Manhattan Scientifics, Inc. (OTCMKTS:MHTX – Get Rating) saw a significant growth in short interest during the month of May.
-As of May 15th, there was short interest totalling 75,000 shares, a growth of 36.1% from the April 30th total of 55,100 shares.
-Based on an average daily volume of 76,300 shares, the short-interest ratio is currently 1.0 days.
+Manhattan Scientifics, Inc. (OTCMKTS:MHTX – Get Rating) saw a significant increase in short interest during the month of May.
+As of May 15th, there was short interest totalling 75,000 shares, an increase of 36.1% from the April 30th total of 55,100 shares.
+Based on an average daily trading volume, of 76,300 shares, the days-to-cover ratio is presently 1.0 days.

 About Manhattan Scientifics (Get Rating)